curiouzs/ANN-by-back-propogation-algorithm/README.md

 2. The activation level oj of a hidden and output unit is determined.

 • Weight training:
 1. Start at the output units and work backward to the hidden layer recursively and adjust weights.
 2. The weight change is completed.
 3. The error gradient is given by:
 a.
 For the output units.
 b.
 For the hidden units.
 4. Repeat iterations until convergence in term of the selected error criterion.
 An iteration includes presenting an instance, calculating activation and modifying weights.

 ## Algorithm
-1.Import packages
+1.Import packages <br />
-2.Defining Sigmoid Function for output
+2.Defining Sigmoid Function for output<br />
-3.Derivative of Sigmoid Function
+3.Derivative of Sigmoid Function<br />
-4.Initialize variables for training iterations and learning rate 5.Defining weight and biases for hidden and output layer 6.Updating Weights
+4.Initialize variables for training iterations and learning rate<br />
+5.Defining weight and biases for hidden and output layer<br />
+6.Updating Weights

 ## Program: